Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

            'warning']
 ```
 ## Section 7: Assigning variables for each column in the master of list (i.e. the list.csv)
-This section could have be added earlier, but it didn't really matter too much except for being before the next section.
 Here I am assigning variables for each column in the list.csv file.
-Since I created a EXE file at the end, one issue I kept running into to is having the the code just automatically import the file if the location may change after sending the exe somewhere else.
-The easiest way was to just have the user input the file into the gui and assigned these variables.
-The list could be updated whenever the user desired or needed too based off of regulations and staying current.
-Each column belongs to a specific list, such as TSCA is The Toxic Substances Control Act of 1976 outlined by the EPA.
-Which has roughly around 64 thousand CAS numbers listed, hence why prescreening tool can be helpful.
+Since I created an EXE file at the end, one issue I kept running into to was having the code automatically import the file if the file location changes after sending the exe somewhere else.
+The easiest way was to solve this was to have the user input the file into the gui and assign these variables.
+The list could be updated whenever the user desired or needed to based off of changes within regulations.
+Each column belongs to a specific list.
+For example,  the Toxic Substances Control Act of 1976 is denoted as TSCA which has roughly 64 thousand CAS numbers listed, hence why prescreening tool can be helpful.
 ```python
 TSCA = df2['TSCA'].to_list()
 HAPS = df2['HAPS'].to_list()